mcginav/Election_Analysis/README.md

    Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.

-   -The winner of the election was:
+   The winner of the election was:
 Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview